Gujarat Assembly elections to be held on December 1 and 5, results on December 8

 The term of the 182-member Gujarat Assembly ends on February 18.

+Kumar also expressed condolences to the families of the dead on behalf of the poll panel.

+As the election dates have been announced, the Model Code of Conduct has come into effect.

-The Bharatiya Janata Party, which has ruled Gujarat since 2001, is looking to retain the state.
+The Bharatiya Janata Party, which has ruled Gujarat since 2001, is aiming to retain power in the state.

 The BJP will be pitted against the Congress and the Aam Aadmi Party, which is attempting to emerge as a key player in the state after making inroads in the local body polls last year.

 In the 2017 Assembly elections, the BJP had won 99 seats, seven more than the majority mark.
-The Congress, which won only 77 seats, managed to improve its performance.
+The Congress, which won 77 seats, managed to improve its performance.

-This year, the election dates were announced five days after a tragedy in which 141 persons died as a cable bridge in Morbi city collapsed.
-The glaring lapses that led to the tragedy has raised questions on the Bhupendra Patel dispensation but it has shrugged off any involvement in the accident, pinning the blame on the municipal body administration.
+This year, the election dates were announced four days after the Morbi tragedy.
+The glaring lapses that led to the disaster has raised questions on the Bhupendra Patel dispensation but it has shrugged off any involvement in the accident, pinning the blame on the municipal body.

 The ruling party, however, still has a wide support base in the home state of Prime Minister Narendra Modi and Home Minister Amit Shah.